-You need an interesting article or story from the newspaper and a copy for each student.
-There are often "human interest" stories that can be developed into roleplays, e.g. "Man spends five days stuck in well", "Ghanaian student climbs Mt.
+Roleplay.
+This activity provides reading and speaking practice.
+You need an interesting article or story from the newspaper and a copy for each pupil.
+There are often "human interest" stories that can be developed into roleplays, e.g. "Man spends five days stuck in well", "Ghanaian pupil climbs Mt.
 Afadja").

-- 1. Students read the newspaper article and complete comprehension activities. - 2.
-Divide the class into two groups A and B. Explain that students in Group A are going to take the role of the main character of the news story.
+- 1. Pupils read the newspaper article and complete comprehension activities. - 2.
+Divide the class into two groups A and B. Explain that pupils in Group A are going to take the role of the main character of the news story.
 They are going to be interviewed by a TV journalist (members of Group B). - 3.
-Group B students work in small groups to prepare some questions to ask Group A students.
-Group A students predict the questions and elaborate the story. - 4.
-Pair one student from Group A with one from Group B and have them conduct the roleplay. - 5.
+Group B pupils work in small groups to prepare some questions to ask Group A pupils.
+Group A pupils predict the questions and elaborate the story. - 4.
+Pair one pupil from Group A with one from Group B and have them conduct the roleplay. - 5.
 Monitor and record common errors for a correction activity later.